Civil War Partner Opportunities

 Civil War Trails

-The Division’s Civil War Trails Guide, part of a multi-state marketing effort, maps the war from Roanoke Island to Robbinsville with markers at 232 sites in 78 counties.
+North Carolina's Civil War Trails Guide, part of a multi-state marketing effort, maps the war from Roanoke Island to Robbinsville with markers at 232 sites in 78 counties.
 Words and images capture historic moments at the scene of major battles, guerrilla fighting and steadfast resistance between 1861 and 1865.
 Stories unfold at field hospitals, cemeteries and the Salisbury Confederate Prison with stops at museums and other sites to advance visitors' understanding of the vital role the state played in the war.

 Civil War Trails is a national project that maps sites in 30 states.
 In North Carolina, the $1.3 million program represents years of work by the state departments of Commerce, Cultural Resources and Transportation.
 The latest version adds 62 markers in a dozen counties.